Here's How Your Trade Avino Silver & Gold Mines Ltd. (ASM) Aggressively Right Now

-Avino Silver & Gold Mines Ltd. (AMEX:ASM) went up by 12.23% from its latest closing price compared to the recent 1-year high of $2.82.
-The company’s stock price has collected 13.52% of gains in the last five trading sessions.
-Press Release reported on 08/11/21 that Avino Reports Q2 2021 Financial Results
+Avino Silver & Gold Mines Ltd. (AMEX:ASM) went up by 4.49% from its latest closing price compared to the recent 1-year high of $2.82.
+The company’s stock price has collected 13.33% of gains in the last five trading sessions.
+Press Release reported on 10/15/21 that Avino Announces Q3 2021 Production Results

 Is It Worth Investing in Avino Silver & Gold Mines Ltd. (AMEX :ASM) Right Now?